VMBlakelock/saute-and-skewers-greekfood/README.md

 Button: Chosen from Materialize the buttons when clicked confirm user actions.
 Buttons are big and provide instruction.

 Forms: Code from Materialize.
-The Register, Log in, Add recipe pages all have forms to complete.
+The Register, Log in, Add Recipe pages all have forms to complete.
 The forms are self explanatory.

 Icons: Font Awesome icons are used on the form fields to provide instructions aswell as for design.

 Images: Bold and relevant images where used in the design.
 Selected images provide a luxury feel.

-Hyperlink: There is a hyperlink on the 'register page', 'login page' and 'profile page' to revert user to an alternative area dependent on their next wanted action.
+Hyperlink: There is a hyperlink on the 'Register page', 'Login page' and 'Profile page' to redirect users to an alternative area dependent on their next wanted action.

 Flash Messages: Flash messages provide feedback to users.
-User that have an unsuccessful login will recieve "username or password incorrect".
+Users that have an unsuccessful login will recieve the message "Incorrect Username and/or Password".
-The 'Registered users' will see, "Welcome USERNAME" on login and "You have successfully logged out" on log out.
+The 'Registered users' will see, "Welcome, USERNAME" on login and on logging out user will recieve the message "You have successfully logged out".

-Social Media Links: Saute & Skewers has various Social Media accounts therefore icons for these are found in the footer.
+Social Media Links: Saute & Skewers has various Social Media accounts therefore icons for these are found in the footer that will direct to the social site.

 ### Future Features

-Saute & Skewers - Future features could include:
+Sauté & Skewers - Future features could include:

 - Having a larger database of greek recipes for guest users to view.
-- An image field on Add recipe page where users can upload images of their own Greek foods to their recipes.
+- An image field on Add Recipe page where users can upload images of their own Greek foods to their recipes.
 - User profile to be extended to allow users to upload images and information about them that other registered users can see.
-- Have a logo, incorporate the Saute & Skewers text into something more memorable.
+- Have a logo, incorporate the Sauté & Skewers text into something more memorable.
 - Add a favicon so the sites logo is displayed in the browser tab for ease of navigation.
 - A badge or icon level that registered users of the site could achieve, when X number of entries have been added - i.e - Top Contributer.
 - A review score or like element that the community of users can click on, if they like or have tried a recipe posted by others.